edolgov92/ch-test/README.md

 #### Monitoring and Alerting Systems

 Implementing a comprehensive monitoring and alerting system can provide real-time insights into the health of the application, latency issues, and error rates, allowing for proactive issue resolution before they impact the end-users.

+#### Prepare Terraform configs to deploy Redpanda to AWS

+At the moment, `redpanda-cluster` Terraform module has issues while running out of the box (mismatch Subnets with Redpanda security group), need to do investigation of scripts in [Redpanda deployment automation repository](https://github.com/redpanda-data/deployment-automation/tree/main/aws) to understand required input parameters and deployment logic.